gmmatt/torgeternity/Readme.md

   armor needs to be entered manually on their sheets.
 - Updated an issue where some text was appearing as white instead of black.
 - Fixed a bug where modifiers weren't displaying correctly in rolls from chat cards
+- NEW FEATURE!
+Each map can now be designated with a cosm and zone type on the map configuration screen.
+Hover over the cosm icon to see the table tent for the current cosm
+- Dice rolls/roll totals now display as a part of the roll result chat message instead of as a second message.

 v.
 0.92.4
 - New Feature!
 Party sheet with summary of each player's stats.